HL7/fhir-medmorph/input/pagecontent/contentig.md

   <tbody>
   <tr>
     <td>Introduction</td>
-	<td>This section provide an introduction and background on the specific use case for which the Content IG is being created.</td>
+	<td>This section provides an introduction and background on the specific use case for which the content IG is being created.</td>
   </tr>
   <tr>
     <td>Use Cases and Workflows</td>
 	<td>This section describes the use cases, user stories, and workflows associated with the use case and/or the reporting program.
-This section should include identifying the MedMorph Reference Architecture  actors and systems  needed for the workflow.
-If any new actors or systems are identified for the use case, they must be defined in this section along with their roles and interactions with the MedMorph Reference Architecture actors and systems.
+This section should include identifying the MedMorph RA actors and systems needed for the workflow.
+If any new actors or systems are identified for the use case, they must be defined in this section along with their roles and interactions with the MedMorph RA actors and systems.
 Any requirements that depend on previous state, current state, and cached state should be captured as part of the use case to inform the processing and capabilities required for each actor.</td>
   </tr>
   <tr>
     <td>Data Source (e.g EHR) Requirements</td>